Nobody Wins the Comparison Game

-As a young journalist just a couple of years out of school, I didn’t make much money (although I certainly enjoyed my job traveling the world).
-From time to time, though, I would meet someone else my age who did — a fresh dental school graduate who had opened his own practice; an up-and-coming lawyer; an old school friend who landed a great job working for the governor.
+As a young travel journalist just a couple of years out of college, I didn’t make much money (although I certainly enjoyed my job exploring the world).
+From time to time, though, I would meet someone else my age who did.
+A fresh dental school graduate who had opened his own practice.
+An up-and-coming lawyer.
+An old friend who landed a great job working for the governor.

 Envy blinded me so much that I lost sight of my own identity.
 Money was telling me what I was worth, and dictating how I thought of the people around me.
 It controlled my thoughts and emotions.
 It had made me a slave.

 I learned the hard way that when you play the comparison game, nobody wins.
 It might be a nice boost for the ego to look around at all the people that have less than you do, but for every one that has less, you’ll find two that have more.

 God says I am bought by the blood of Christ (Eph.
 2:13).
-I’m the temple of the Holy Spirit (I Cor.
+He calls me temple of the Holy Spirit (I Cor.
 6:19-20).
 I am God’s workmanship, created in Christ Jesus to do good works (Eph.
 2:10).
 God has a plan and a purpose for me (Jer.
 29:11).
-He sees an eternal value in me, and He went to great lengths to claim me for himself.
+He sees eternal value in me, and He went to great lengths to claim me for himself.

 Some of us will accumulate a lot of wealth along the way; others will store up massive treasures in Heaven.
-But what matters is that when we come to the end of our lives, the Master can look at us and say “Well done, good and faithful servant.”
+But what matters is that when we come to the end of our lives, God can look at us and say “Well done”

 I’ll never win when I play the comparison game.
 But I can win the race that God has set out for me to run.
 And the reward for that will be greater than the biggest of paychecks.